markmoxon/lander-source-code-acorn-archimedes/README.md

 * [4-reference-binaries](4-reference-binaries) contains the correct binaries for each release, so we can verify that our assembled output matches the reference.

-* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: a folder that contains the compiled game and which can be run on real hardware or in an emulator.
+* [5-compiled-game-discs](5-compiled-game-discs) contains the final output of the build process: a folder that contains the compiled game and which can be run on real hardware or in an emulator, plus zips of those folders.
+It also contains version of the source code that can be built on an Archimedes; see the [Archimedes](#archimedes) section for information on the latter.

 ## Extending the landscape with BigLander